Skip to main content

 The sons of the kingdom are the fruits of God, and they're plenty visible.
 We could try and center our testimony of God on how nice those people are, and how thankful we are to have them around.
 This seems reasonable, and necessary to do.
 I am thankful!

 But you can understand how I'm a bit confused about this.
 It happens exceptionally rarely -- I've heard far more church time spent on mourning the loss of a local high school football coach who, while sociable, was not particularly religious, nor showed up to the church in question even once, to my knowledge.
-I think the sons of the kingdom we see directly (and can have aesthetic testimony of) might well motivate a love of God, but if that's so, I've not seen any religious tradition include this at all, if there would be any way to instead praise those who are dead (for long enough that direct aesthetic testimony of the living is impossible), popular, of great esteem, famous in some way, or, if possible, wealthy.
+I think the sons of the kingdom we see directly (and can have aesthetic testimony of) might well motivate a love of God, but if that's so, I've not seen any religious tradition include this at all, if there would be any way to instead praise those who are dead (for long enough that direct aesthetic testimony by the living is impossible), popular, of great esteem, famous in some way, or, if possible, wealthy.
 You don't have to pitch me on "almost all American 'Christianity' is woefully wrong about what we ought to do", but you'd have to explain why even the prominently featured people in the Old Testament are painted in such rich shades of grey, and little is said about what the world would be for their absence.